Glossary

 The ITU agency organises the World Radiocommunication Conference where its members coordinate spectrum internationally.
 The agency also maintains a register of global satellite orbit slots to coordinate satellite filings.
 Finally, the ITU is involved in the standardisation and development of communications technology, such as IMT-2020 (5G) and IMT-2030 (6G).

-Headquartered in Geneva, Switzerland, the ITU is made up of 193 Member States (i.e. countries) and more than 1,000 companies, universities, research institutes and international and regional organizations.
+Headquartered in Geneva, Switzerland, the ITU is made up of 194 Member States (i.e. countries).
+Following the entry of Palau in September 2024, all UN Member States are also ITU members.
+The body also has members from more than 1,000 companies, universities, research institutes, and international and regional organisations.

 Glossary Term